John Cameron of Fassiefern: Waterloo Campaign and death at Quatre-Bras

 During the Waterloo Campaign, Cameron's 92nd Foot alongside the 42nd Highlanders, 1st Royals, and 44th East Essex, formed General Pack's 9th Brigade of Sir Thomas Picton's 5th Division, and were among the first troops to march out of Brussels at daybreak on 16 June 1815.
-On that day, when leading his regiment in an attack on an enemy stronghold, on the road to Charleroi near the village of Quatre-Bras, Cameron was mortally wounded.
-He died the following morning and was buried there at the side of the road to Ghent road, during the great storm of the 17th by his foster-brother and faithful attendant, Private Ewen McMillan, (who had followed his fortunes from the first day he joined the Army), James Gordon, Regimental-Paymaster and a close personal friend, and a few soldiers of the regiment whose wounds prevented them engaging in combat on that day.
+On that day, when leading his regiment in an attack on an enemy stronghold on the road to Charleroi near the village of Quatre-Bras, Cameron was mortally wounded.
+He died the following morning and was buried there at the side of the road to Ghent road, during the great storm of the 17th by his foster brother and faithful attendant, Private Ewen McMillan, (who had followed his fortunes from the first day he joined the Army), James Gordon, Regimental-Paymaster and a close personal friend, and a few soldiers of the regiment whose wounds prevented them engaging in combat on that day.
+Harold Chisholm played an important part on the day that John Cameron was shot: From the Inverness Courier.
+Death of a veteran.
+An old Peninsular soldier, Harold Chisholm of the 92nd Foot, died here last week.
+Chisholm loved to talk of the bravery of Colonel Cameron of the 92nd, and he assisted in carrying him off the field when fatally wounded at Quatre Bras.
+On returning from the melancholy task, the party met the Duke of Wellington, and Chisholm conducted the Duke to the house in the village of Quatre Bras where Colonel Cameron lay.
+The Duke, he said, "was much affected and remained some minutes with the dying officer".
+Chisholm was known to Wellington because he had saved his life that day.
+There is also a report in the Dublin University magazine vol 43, page 540, concerning the battle of Quatre Bras. " Private Harold Chisholm unfixed his bayonet and fired at the chasseurs".

 At the request of his family, Cameron's remains were disinterred soon afterwards, brought home in a man-of-war and, in the presence of a gathering of three thousand highlanders from the then still populous district of Lochaber, were laid to rest in Kilmallie churchyard where an obelisk inscribed with a quotation by Sir Walter Scott marks the site of his grave.